bmwelu/StockAPI/README.md

 # Demo
 front end is running on bwelu.azurewebsites.net.
 You can use brandon/welu for the username/password

-# Asp.Net Core 2.2 api
+# Asp.Net Core 2.2 API
 My goal is to learn (or refresh up on):
     Asp.Net Core 2.2
 	Authentication